Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

 The formatting is nice, but there are ambiguities and inconsistencies.

+The rules up until 2023  were written ina way that  did not reflect the true intention.
+We therefore  had a number of rounds which were deemed invalid, simply because the rules were applied as they were written.

+For this reason it is imperative that new rules be written in a way that is wholely unambiguous.
+It is difficult to write them so they are unambiguous as there are numerous pitfalls.

-Here is a quick summary of where the wording has issues and needs to be amended.
+Here is a quick summary of where the NOR has issues and needs to be amended.

 ![img-01](img/img-01.png)